cva68/Pi-Car-PSU/README.md

 ## Setup
 - Construct the circuit: as described by the schematic and BOM in the schematic folder
-- Flash the micrcrocontroller: I used the Arduino IDE for this, example code can be found in src.
+- Flash the micrcrocontroller: TO DO - Add source code
 - Create manager service for Raspberry Pi: A script that starts on boot should be created to watch for the ignition signal to fall low, then shutdown.
+TO DO - Add script.